rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 __NOTE:__ the hook is executed twice when entering the barter screen or after transaction: the first time is for the player and the second time is for NPC.

 ```
-critter arg0 - the critter doing the bartering (either dude_obj or inven_dude)
+Critter arg0 - the critter doing the bartering (either dude_obj or inven_dude)
-critter arg1 - the critter being bartered with
+Critter arg1 - the critter being bartered with
 int     arg2 - the default value of the goods
-critter arg3 - table of requested goods (being bought from NPC)
+Critter arg3 - table of requested goods (being bought from NPC)
 int     arg4 - the amount of actual caps in the barter stack (as opposed to goods)
 int     arg5 - the value of all goods being traded before skill modifications
-critter arg6 - table of offered goods (being sold to NPC)
+Critter arg6 - table of offered goods (being sold to NPC)
 int     arg7 - the total cost of the goods offered by the player
 int     arg8 - 1 if the "offers" button was pressed (not for a party member), 0 otherwise
 int     arg9 - 1 if trading with a party member, 0 otherwise